weiju/chibi_test/README.md

-# ChibiTest - A C Unit testing framework
+# ChibiTest - A lightweight C Unit testing framework

-## Description and Philosophy
+## Description

-ChibiTest is a C unit testing framework that aims to be simple to use, portable and without dependencies apart from the C standard library for its core functionality (3rd party depdencies will be required for optional features like use within Continuous Integration systems, e.g. XML/JSON output).
+ChibiTest is a C unit testing framework that aims to be simple to use, flexible, portable and without dependencies apart from the C standard library for its core functionality.

-While developed on a GNU/Linux system, the minimum system requirement is an AmigaOS 1.x system with 512 KB RAM (using VBCC), and it should run on any modern computer system with a standards compliant C compiler.

-The way the system is integrated in a project is inspired by CuTest - simply put a header and C source code file into your project.

 ## Features

   * small, simple, easy integration
   * supports TAP protocol etc. for automake
+  * supports setup() and teardown()

+## System Requirements

+While primary developed on a GNU/Linux system, the minimum system requirement is an AmigaOS 1.x system with 512 KB RAM (using VBCC), and it should run on any modern computer system with a standards compliant C compiler.

 ## Usage